 Elaine Chao - Transportation Secretary

-Ms Chao, who was born in Taiwan, became the first Asian-American woman to hold a position in a presidential cabinet when she led the Labor Department under President Bush from 2001-09.
+Born in Taiwan, she became the first Asian-American woman to hold a position in a presidential cabinet when she led the Labor Department under President Bush from 2001-09.

 She came to the US with her family at the age of eight and settled in New York, where her father became a shipping magnate.